-According to Charity Watch, as of 2008, there are more than 40, 000 not-for-profit organizations claiming to serve the veteran community and their families.
+According to Charity Watch, as of 2015, there are more than 40,000 not-for-profit organizations claiming to serve the veteran community and their families.
 However, my faith in many veteran not-for-profit organizations began to fade when I read a 2016 article about a now defunct not-for-profit organization run by a Department of Veterans Affairs attorney, who is also a veteran, and two veterans employed with the organization.
 According to a CNN news investigation, the organization received $8.5 million in donations, yet distributed approximately $122,000, less than 2%, in cash donations to veterans and their families.
-These individuals drove expensive cars, one driving a Rolls Royce, took expensive vacations, and paid themselves six-figure salaries.
+These individuals drove expensive cars (including a Rolls Royce), took expensive vacations, and paid themselves six-figure salaries.
 It’s appalling and heart-wrenching to know one of our own has taken advantage of our veteran status by stealing millions of dollars that could have helped us.

 No Help for Andrea